Back to all articles

 Here are some examples of how a triathlon coach can help you achieve your goals:

-Overall, investing in a triathlon coach is a wise decision for anyone serious about achieving their triathlon goals.
+Overall, investing in a triathlon coach is a wise decision for anyone serious about achieving their goals in endurance sports.

 What to Look For in a Triathlon Coach?

-When you find a triathlon coach, it is important to consider the following key qualities and qualifications:
+When you are looking for a triathlon coach, it is important to consider the following key qualities and qualifications:

 1. Experience